MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/inspect-styles/animations.md

 <!-- ====================================================================== -->
 ## See also

-*  [Contacting the Microsoft Edge DevTools team][Contact]
+*  [Contacting the Microsoft Edge team][Contact]

 <!-- ====================================================================== -->
 <!-- links -->
-[Contact]: ../contact.md "Contacting the Microsoft Edge DevTools team | Microsoft Edge Developer documentation"
+[Contact]: ../../contact.md "Contacting the Microsoft Edge team | Microsoft Edge Developer documentation"

 > [!NOTE]
 > Portions of this page are modifications based on work created and [shared by Google][GoogleSitePolicies] and used according to terms described in the [Creative Commons Attribution 4.0 International License][CCA4IL].